Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 A mesh antibacterial air filter is also included for air purification while cooling.

-And finally, since this is a smart room air conditioner, you can control it with your voice by speaking to it through Amazon Alexa or Google Assistant—making it a good window AC unit for anyone who likes that type of convenience.
+And finally, because this is a smart room air conditioner, you can control it with your voice by speaking to it through Amazon Alexa or Google Assistant—making it the best window AC unit for anyone who likes that type of convenience.

 It’s also ENERGY STAR Certified.

-Out of all of the products on the market that are made for large rooms, this is the best rated window air conditioner available without Wi-Fi control.
+Out of all of the window air conditioners on the market that are made for large rooms, this is the best rated window air conditioner available without Wi-Fi control.

 It has everything you would ever need in a large room air conditioner, including an LCD screen, degree settings, three fan speeds, automatic mode, a timer, sleep mode, remote control, and 8-way air direction control.